 Krylov subspace methods for linear systems

-KryPy is a Python 3 module for Krylov subspace methods for the solution of linear algebraic systems.
+KryPy is a Python (versions 2 and 3) module for Krylov subspace methods for the solution of linear algebraic systems.
 This includes enhanced versions of CG, MINRES and GMRES as well as methods for the efficient solution of sequences of linear systems.

 KryPy gives you an easy-to-use yet flexible interface to Krylov subspace methods for linear algebraic systems.
 Compared to the implementations in SciPy (or MATLAB), KryPy allows you to supply additional arguments that may help you to tune the solver for the specific problem you want to solve.
 The additional arguments may also be of interest if you are doing research on Krylov subspace methods.

 User-defined inner products - useful when solving a linear algebraic system whose operator is self-adjoined in a non-Euclidean inner-product.
 This way, CG or MINRES can be applied to self-adjoined (but non-symmetric/non-Hermitian) operators easily.

 Full control of preconditioners - the order of applying preconditioners matters.
 This is why you can supply two left preconditioners (one of whom implicitly changes the inner product and thus has to be positive definite) and one right preconditioner.
 Take a look at the arguments M, Ml and Mr.

 Get the Arnoldi/Lanczos basis and Hessenberg matrix - you want to extract further information from the generated vectors (e.g. recycling)?
 Just pass the optional argument store_arnoldi=True.

 Explicitly computed residuals on demand - if you do research on Krylov subspace methods or preconditioners, then you sometimes want to know the explicitly computed residual in each iteration (in contrast to an updated residual which can be obtained implicitly).
 Then you should pass the optional argument explicit_residual=True.